cena999/kopi-tracker/part2.md

 ## Part 2 - Many-to-Many

-Your roastery has blown up on instagram and you are expanding.
+Your roastery has blown up on instagram and you are expanding..

 Your app already tracks what you buy and roast, and the kopis you produce.